Data Access Policy for the National Plant Monitoring Scheme (NPMS)

 2.2.
 NPMS data will be supplied for external use via two principle mechanisms:

-(i) The NPMS data will be made available via the NBN Gateway and associated UK portals (such as the Atlas of Living Scotland).
+(i) The NPMS data will be made available via the NBN Atlas and associated UK portals (such as the NBN Atlas Scotland).
 For England, Wales and Scotland data will be made available at full resolution by the end of the calendar year in which it is collated.
 For Northern Ireland, data will be made available for public view at 1km resolution.
 We will ensure that data collected relating to sensitive species in each UK country (as defined by the relevant statutory nature conservation bodies), and a limited number of plots marked as sensitive in the 2015 survey, are only shared with the data provider, NPMS staff, experts doing verification or critical revisions and compilers of accounts of floras, and members of statutory nature conservation bodies.

 (ii) The NPMS data will be published each year as a dataset via the NERC Environmental Information Data Centre (with a Digital Object Identifier).
 This will include all data entered online within that calendar year.
 We will ensure that access to data collected relating to sensitive species and plots is restricted to the data provider, NPMS staff, experts doing verification or critical revisions and compilers of accounts of floras, and members of statutory nature conservation bodies.
 These annual datasets will be available for discovery and direct download from data.gov.uk.

 2.3.
-Personal data will be managed in accordance with the principles of the Data Protection Act 1998 and/or any subsequent legal provisions.
+Personal data will be managed in accordance with the principles of the GDPR and the Data Protection Act 2018 and/or any subsequent legal provisions.
 Contact details (email and postal address) of individual recorders and determiners will be used for administration and verification purposes only.
 Recorder names will form part of the collated data and will be disseminated, unless anonymity is requested by the recorder.
 Recorder contact details will not be made available to other parties without the consent of the individual to whom it relates.